 - Highly qualified finance professionals will deliver interactive training to you

 - Classes on virtual classroom courses tend to be smaller and enable more personal attention

 The CPD is also known as Continuing Professional Development.
 This form of accredited training is required by many professional bodies for Solicitors, Barristers, Accountants and much more.

 This means that not only are CPD Courses well respected and known across the globe, but they are often required for certain industries.
-This means that the value of a CPD accredited course on your CV is likely to benefit your job prospects.
+The value of a CPD-accredited course on your CV will likely benefit your job prospects.